Lake Bronson Adventure Race

 Will there be water stations?
 Food stations?
 A meal?

-There will be water and food in one or more transition areas.
+There will be water in one or more transition areas.
 There will also be lunch following the race at the Visitor's Center.

 What kind of help can we expect from volunteers on the course?